Ensembl/ensembl-variation/scripts/examples/README.snp_effect_predictor.txt

 perl snp_effect_predictor.pl [options]

 where [options] represent a set of flags and options to the script.
-These can be listed using the flag -h:
+These can be listed using the flag --help:

-perl snp_effect_predictor.pl -h
+perl snp_effect_predictor.pl --help

 By default the script connects to the public Ensembl database server at ensembldb.ensembl.org; other connection options are available.